 How to live an Intuitive life

 Living intuitively is a process of using the body to guide us through life.
-The body does NOT lie and is an INTEGRAL part of all creation.
+The body does not lie and is an integral part of all creation.
 Initially, we use techniques to help us understand what the body is telling us.
-Later, as we evolve, we will listen to the body directly.
+Later, as we evolve, we listen to the body directly.

 Precision